appwrite/appwrite/CONTRIBUTING.md

 We would love for you to contribute to Appwrite and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 ## Code of Conduct
-Help us keep Angular open and inclusive.
+Help us keep Appwrite open and inclusive.
 Please read and follow our [Code of Conduct](/CODE_OF_CONDACT.md).

 ## Technology Stack